 However, perhaps more than anything, I am mesmerized by the dual paddlewheels that power the boat from behind.

 While these are not the steamboats of old (and thus far less dangerous), the throb of the engine, the steady beat of the paddles, and the splashing water are still pretty impressive.

 Back to Taylors Falls

 Too soon we are headed back to Taylors Falls.
 However, as if it were a consolation prize, we get to watch the Taylors Falls Queen pass us on its way down river.

 And, of course, we get one more look at the rocky cliffs of the dalles before we disembark.

 The Saint Croix cruises from Taylors Falls begin at the north end of Interstate State Park.
 The park is a little more than an hour drive north of Minneapolis and Saint Paul.
 That makes it an easy day trip.

 The Taylors Falls Princess and Taylors Falls Queen are operated by Wild Mountain.
 Boats run regularly (daily) throughout the boating season, with special cruises offered at various times.
 During summer it is often possible to find a Groupon or other discount (we used a two-for-one Groupon), but expect to pay full price and reserve in advance on holidays and fall weekends.

-The Saint Croix River has a beautiful mix of hardwoods, so the coming weeks would be the perfect time to view the changing leaves from the water.
+The Saint Croix River has a beautiful mix of hardwoods, so fall is the perfect time to view the changing leaves from the water.